DECHIVE

 FROM items;

-If either price or quantity is NULL, the total becomes NULL.
-This isn't a calculation error.
-It simply means that a result containing an unknown value must itself remain unknown.
+If either price or quantity is NULL, the total price also becomes NULL.
+The calculation isn't wrong.
+It means the result of a calculation with an unknown value must remain unknown.

-When this behavior becomes problematic, you handle it with COALESCE.
-COALESCE(value, replacement) returns the replacement value when value is NULL.
+When this behavior becomes a problem, handle it with COALESCE.
+COALESCE(value, replacement) returns the replacement value when the value is NULL.

 SELECT item_id,